oxeg/openaiapi/3_story_local_context/README.md

 API response: [Story continues]
 ```

 ## Notes

-- The conversation history is stored in `.agent` as a JSON list of message objects.
-- A `.agent.tmp` file is used during saving to ensure data integrity.
-- The `trim_history` function ensures the context sent to the API doesn't grow indefinitely.
-- Uses the `gpt-5-nano` model.
+- The script uses OpenAI's `gpt-5-nano` model for story generation
+- Make sure your `.env` file is never committed to version control (add it to `.gitignore`)
+- API usage may incur costs depending on your OpenAI plan